 Bryan Dik, Ph.D., is a vocational psychologist and professor of psychology at Colorado State University.
-He is also co-founder and Chief Science Officer of jobZology and co-inventor of the award-winning PathwayU career assessment platform.
+He also has an Extraordinary Professor appointment at North-West University in South Africa.
+He is co-creator of the award–winning PathwayU career assessment platform, and served as co-founder and Chief Science Officer of jobZology until its acquisition by PeopleGrove in 2023.
 Bryan’s scholarly work focuses on meaning and purpose in the workplace, calling and vocation in career development, and the intersection of faith and work.
-He has delivered keynote lectures on four continents, has published four books (including Redeeming Work and Make Your Job a Calling), and hosts the Purposeful Work Podcast.
+He has delivered keynote lectures on four continents and has published four books (including Redeeming Work and Make Your Job a Calling).
 He is a Fellow of the American Psychological Association and American Scientific Affiliation, and is recipient of the John Holland Award for Outstanding Achievement in Career or Personality Research (APA Div.
 17) and the Applied Psychology of Religion and Spirituality Award (APA Div.
 36).
 He lives with his wife Amy and their four sons in Fort Collins, Colorado, USA.

 For Bryan’s CV, click here.